KristiyanGeorgiev1996/SharpSkills/03.Programming-Fundamentals-C#/03.Projects-Programming-Fundamentals-with-C#/02.Guess-a-Number–Additional-Project/README.md

 - 📊 Show visual progress indicators.
 - 💾 Save best scores to a text file.
 - 🎮 Add multiple difficulty modes.
 - 🔧 Allow the user to choose their own custom range.

 ---

+  ## 📄 License

+This project is open-source and licensed under the **MIT License**.

+---